jkim057/fightgame-front/README.md

 1. Reorganize so fighterIMG + fighterHP would be in same component.  ✅
 1. Reorganize so bossIMG + bossHP would be in same component. ✅
-1. Set limits on heals so players can't spam heals to survive. ✅ ✅
+1. Set limits on heals so players can't spam heals to survive. ✅
+1. New issue, grid is not holding bosses properly EDIT: Grid now holds items correctly ✅
+1. Display: want to have status bar next to fighter/boss image ✅
+1. add item heal functionality? ✅
+1. prevent attack or heal if fighterHp hits 0 ✅
+1. prevent heal when HP is max or higher ✅
+1. prevent infinite heal spam ✅
+1. Replace image placeholders with actual image ✅
+1. Add win and lose notifications for end screenwith modals ✅
+1. Need way to trigger win/lose status when either boss HP hits 0 or player HP hits 0 ✅

+✅
 ❌